Telehealth, Urgent care

 Cold vs Flu

 If you’ve ever woken up sneezing, with body aches, feverish, and with a stuffy nose then you know all too well the feeling of being sick.
 But, if you do have any of these symptoms you may be wondering if the culprit behind your miserable feeling is a cold or the flu.
-While both can knock you off your feet, the flu is actually far more serious than a cold and shouldn’t be take
+While both can knock you off your feet, the flu is actually far more serious than a cold and shouldn’t be taken lightly.

 It’s essential that you understand the difference between cold and flu symptoms so that you can get better quicker and get back to your busy, daily life.